dreamportdev/Osdev-Notes/00_Introduction/01_README.md

 As we've already mentioned, our main purpose here is the guide the reader through the general process of building a kernel (and surrounding operating system).
 We're using `x86_64` as our reference architecture, but most of the concepts should transfer to other architectures, with the exception of the very early states of booting.

-Below a short list of all the topics that are covered so far:
+Below the list of parts that compose the book:

 * *Build Process* - The first part is all about setting up a suitable environment for operating systems development, explaining what tools are needed and the steps required to build and test a kernel.
 * *Architecture/Drivers* - This part contains most the architecture specific parts, as well as most of the data structures and underlying mechanisms of the hardware we'll need.
 It also includes some early drivers that are very useful during further development (like the keyboard and timer).